-Critical Illness Insurance – what does it cover?
+Critical Illness Insurance for company directors – how does it work?

-The financial consequences of this can be potentially disastrous, adding to fears for the future, especially for anyone who has dependents.
+The financial consequences of this can be potentially disastrous.
+This can add to fears for the future, especially for anyone who has dependants.

 This is where taking out critical illness insurance can help as the policy pays out a lump sum if something serious happens to you, such as being diagnosed with cancer, having a stroke or heart attack.

-In this article, we look at what you can expect from critical illness insurance and what to look out for before buying a policy.
+In this guide, we look at what you can expect from critical illness insurance and what to look out for before buying a policy.

 Hopefully, you do make a full recovery and return to work in some capacity if that’s what you want.